dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/error-code.md

    parameterValueInvalid            = -10038
    /**The domain of your current site does not match the domain bound in the current product key.*/ domainNotMatch                   = -10039
+   /**The reserved info does not match the reserved info bound in the current product key.*/ reservedInfoNotMatch             = -10040
    /**The license key does not match the license content.*/ licenseKeyNotMatch               = -10043
+   /**Failed to request the license content.*/ requestFailed                    = -10044
+   /**Failed to init the license.*/ licenseInitFailed                = -10045
    /**Failed to set mode's argument.*/ setModeArgumentError             = -10051
+   /**The license content is invalid.*/ licenseContentInvalid            = -10052
+   /**The license key is invalid.*/ licenseKeyInvalid                = -10053
+   /**The license key has no remaining quota.*/ licenseDeviceRunsOut             = -10054
    /**Failed to get mode's argument.*/ getModeArgumentError             = -10055
    /**The Intermediate Result Types license is invalid.*/